 Can you tell me about call experience?

 - As a resident you work independently creating full preliminary reports on all imaging modalities.
-After submitting the report, an on-site staff reviews and finalizes your case.
+After submitting the report, an on-site staff reviews and finalizes your case from a separate work area.
 The staff are always available to discuss cases.

 - You are eligible for call at the end of your R1 year.